What is Test and Tag?

 - Test and Tag Non-accredited courses

 If you do not require a Nationally recognised certificate, you could do a Test and Tag course simply for your own knowledge and save some money.

-Plug top replacement course helps you gain more knowledge about replacing plug top for your personal use.
+The plug top replacement course helps you gain more knowledge about replacing plug tops for your personal use.

-This course will teach you how to test and tag Three phase equipment which is used in specific industries, typically in large plants or manufacturing companies.
+This course will teach you how to test and tag Three-phase equipment that is used in specific industries, typically in large plants or manufacturing companies.